 Sponsored by Waters Corp.

-He will present his award address before the Division of Industrial & Engineering Chemistry.
+Regnier will present the award address before the ACS Division of Industrial & Engineering Chemistry.